Education & Positions at the Optimisation Group

 We teach the following courses:

-- Combinatorial Optimisation using Constraint Programming (10 credits, course 1DL441), taught in periods 1 and 2 (September to January) every autumn, given since 2003; also open to postgraduate students.
+- Combinatorial Optimisation and Constraint Programming (10 credits, course 1DL441), taught in periods 1 and 2 (late August to mid January) every autumn, given since 2003, also open to postgraduate students.

-- Optimisation (5 credits, course 1TD184), taught in period 4 (October to December) every autumn.
+- Optimisation (5 credits, course 1TD184), taught in period 4 (late October to mid January) every autumn.

 The course in optimisation (1TD184) addresses optimisation with continuous variables.
 The course consists in basic theories, optimality conditions, and methods for unconstrained optimisation, constrained nonlinear optimisation, and linear programming.
 This course can be taken independently of the first two courses.